Detecting AI-Generated Video via Frame Consistency: Appendix

 In this section, we provide a detailed description of various parameters of the experiment, including the hyperparameters of the model and the details of its training.

 \textbf{Training details.} During the training process, we only train on one sub-dataset of the GVF dataset and test on the other sub-datasets.
-The numbers of the training set, validation set, and test set are 771, 97, and 96, respectively.
+The numbers of the training set, validation set, and test set are 771, 96, and 97, respectively.
 We freeze the parameters of CLIP:ViT~\cite{dosovitskiy2020image}, making it a pure mapping function, and only train our model using the SGD optimizer with an initial learning rate of 0.001 and a momentum coefficient of 0.9.
+All experiments were completed on two RTX 3090 graphics cards.

 \textbf{Data pre-processing.} All the following experiments are performed on our GVF dataset.
-In order to better detect the videos generated by the unseen generate model, we only train the model on the sub-dataset text2video-zero and test on the remaining three sub-datasets Show1~\cite{zhang2023show}, ModelScope~\cite{wang2023modelscope} and ZeroScope~\cite{zero} Since the resolution and length of the videos generated by the four generative models are inconsistent, We take eight frames of each video for training and testing and center-crop each frame according to its shortest side, then resize it to 224×224.
+In order to better detect the videos generated by the unseen generate model, we only train the model on the sub-dataset text2video-zero and test on the remaining three sub-datasets Show1~\cite{zhang2023show}, ModelScope~\cite{wang2023modelscope} and ZeroScope~\cite{zero} Since the resolution and length of the videos generated by the four generation models are inconsistent, We take eight frames of each video for training and testing and center-crop each frame according to its shortest side, then resize it to 224×224.
 During the training process, we first resized the image to 256×256 according to bilinear interpolation and then randomly cropped with the size of 224 × 224.
 Some data augmentation, such as Jpeg compression, random horizontal flipping, and Gaussian blur, are also used.

 \textbf{Model hyperparameters.} Our model consists of two layers of transformer and an MLP head is an adaptation of the sequence to sequence trans- former, where the dimension and feature dimension of MLP is 768, path\_size is 32, the dropout parameter is 0.1, and the number of attention heads is 4.